 Write out a line in the output for each memory allocation done by DIRAC.
 This is mainly useful for programmers or for solving out-of-memory issues.

 Select the fundamental physical constants used througout the code.
 The values are taken from different CODATA sets.
 Current available data sets are CODATA86, CODATA98, CODATA02, CODATA06, CODATA10, CODATA14 and CODATA18.
+For the weak mixing angle and the Fermi coupling constant, there are also values reported in 1994 by the Particle Data Group (PDG) that were not included in any of those CODATA sets, and can be used with the keyword PDG94.
+When PDG94 is used, all other constants are taken from the Default CODATA set.
 Default: